zahradnik-ondrej/jobscz-scraper/README.md

 ### Output:

-You will find the scraped job postings in the `job-posts.json` file in the current project's directory or in the directory named `scraper` in the case of the `Puppeteer` script. [^1]
+You will find the scraped job postings in the `job-posts.json` file in the current project's directory or in the subdirectory named `scraper` in the case of the `Puppeteer` script. [^1]

 ***